adambard/learnxinyminutes-docs/sing.html.markdown

     // referred here to avoid a 'not used' error. learnTypes();

-    // functions can anly return a single value of some basic type. return(0);
+    // functions can only return a single value of some basic type. return(0);
 }